benjilu/forestError/README.md

 ```

 ### Instructions
-See `documentation.pdf` for detailed information on how to use this package.
+See the documentation for detailed information on how to use this package.
 A portion of the example given in the documentation is reproduced below for convenience.

 ```{r}
 # load data